equwal/ii-lchat-metapackage/README.md

 using a service that isn't in there, or you find it doesn't work, please contribute.
 - copy filter/indent to the folder you will have the irc at as .filter if you want that one.
 To just remove messages that match a pattern (eg. join messages) check out that script.
+Use both for a very clean experience.

 Copy irc-connect and lchat-connect to your path.
 Modify as needed.